 Promotional events like free food tasting at local malls and special offers for gym members will also help get things up and running.

 The hub of this business will almost certainly be your website, but it will also be necessary to have a phone number to take orders the more traditional way.
+So you’ll be wanting to make sure to research into different business phone services as well as the likes of these 1300 number plans for businesses.

 Pro Tip: Don’t forget that on-time delivery is the key to running this business successfully.
 You’ll need to figure out an economical way to deliver food to offices and buildings across your city.
 You might focus on a specific area to begin in order to save on fuel costs, and utilize delivery teams who have access to mopeds, motorcycles and light vehicles who are happy to work on an ad-hoc or casual basis.
 As things progress and business booms, it will then be time to look into a more formal delivery method.